mosquitogames/1819rulebook/5_important_concepts.md

 1. Check the District's color.
 Agents only score VPs from blue Districts, while Rajas only score VPs from green Districts.
 2. If you are eligible, count how many of **your** tokens are on the District.
 Gain **(District Multiplier)** VPs per token.
 3. Clear the District of all tokens.
 Return tokens to players.
-4. If the District has a ship icon, add a Ship to the Port track.
+4. If the District has a ship icon, add a Ship to the Port.

 ![Scoring Districts](img/5_concepts_districts_4.jpg)